De Havilland Vampire: France

 As part of a larger effort to build up the post-war French Air Force, a number of Goblin-powered Vampire FB.5s were delivered to France from 1949 onwards.
 This variant of the Vampire was subsequently manufactured under licence by Sud-Est at Marignane, the first 67 aircraft were assembled from British-produced components and were standard aircraft for the most part; these were followed by a further 183 Vampires, which incorporated a greater proportion of French-produced elements.
 The French developed the FB.53 model, a Nene-powered variant, which was named in French service as the Mistral after the wind of the same name.
 The Nene engine was alleged to be responsible for the Mistral having greater rate of climb and a higher top speed than the standard Vampire.

 A total of 250 Mistrals were built, equipped with Hispano-Suiza built engines, French ejector seats and enlarged wing root ducts.
 French orders for the type were greatly expanded during the early 1950s as a reaction to the outbreak of the Korean War.
-Furthermore, the production line was converted for the license-production of the improved de Havilland Sea Venom by the end of 1952 as well.
+The production line was converted for the license-production of the improved de Havilland Sea Venom by the end of 1952 as well.
 On 2 April 1951, the first Mistral made its maiden flight.

 India

+The Indian Air Force (IAF) inducted the de Havilland Vampire in 1948, marking its transition into the jet age.
+The Vampire's introduction presented several challenges, including maintenance difficulties and the need for new operational doctrines.
+Despite these hurdles, the Vampire played a crucial role in modernizing the IAF and laid the foundation for its future jet operations.

 On 6 November 1948, the Indian Air Force (IAF) took delivery of its first three de Havilland Vampires at Palam Air Force Station, Delhi; these were procured under a large-scale expansion and modernisation programme.
 No. 7 Squadron IAF received its first Vampires in January 1949.
 No. 17 Squadron IAF also operated the type.
 No. 37 Squadron IAF flew a number of Vampire NF54 night reconnaissance missions over Goa during the 1961 Annexation of Goa from Portuguese rule, sometimes coming under anti-aircraft fire.

 On 1 September 1965, during the Indo-Pakistani War, No. 45 Squadron IAF responded to a request for strikes against a counter-attack by the Pakistani Army (Operation Grand Slam), and twelve Vampire Mk 52 fighter-bombers were successful in slowing the Pakistani advance.
 However, the Vampires encountered two Pakistan Air Force (PAF) F-86 Sabres, armed with air-to-air missiles; in the ensuing dogfight, the outdated Vampires were outclassed.
 One was shot down by ground fire and another three were shot down by Sabres.
 The Vampires were withdrawn from front line service after these losses.